zion-sati/fui-as/WHY_FUI_EFFINDOM.md

 ### The Canvas Graveyard: Why Existing Frameworks Fail

 When you tell people you are building a "Direct Canvas UI," they immediately put you in one of three buckets.
-All three of those buckets are fundamentally flawed.
+All of them are fundamentally flawed — and none of them were built for the web first.

 #### 1. The Game Engines (Three.js, PixiJS)
 People build UIs in Three.js all the time, but they always feel like cheap video game menus.
 Why?
 Because game engines do not understand **Typography** or **Accessibility**.